 3. Practice the EASY healthy habits every day at home

-Protecting your heart and brain health is as EASY as picking a favourite healthy habit to focus on as a family!
+Protecting your heart and brain health is as EASY as picking a favorite healthy habit to focus on as a family!

-Eat fruits and vegetables - Canada’s Food Guide recommends filling half your plate with vegetables and fruit.
+Eat vegetables and fruits - Canada’s Food Guide recommends filling half your plate with vegetables and fruit.